SkroxiousDM/SkroxiousDM/docs/1.Start_ Here/Character Creation.md

 Discovering your character’s hometown will help determine the foundation of their backstory.
 While the table below will provide a home or birthplace for your character, it is up to you to determine your character's relationship with that location.
 Was your character both born and raised in this location?
 Or were they born elsewhere, but have lived in this settlement the majority of their lives?
 Is your character well traveled or have they rarely left their hometown?
 The details are yours to develop.

-For a reference map of Delimbiyr Vale, which includes all the following locations, refer to this link.

 Roll on the table below to discover your character's hometown.

 ##### City: Yndaros